-The Company continued to maintain a healthy relationship with the Executive Director and key staff of the Sydney Harbour Federation Trust (SHFT) that manages the land at the North Head Sanctuary.
+The Company continued to maintain a healthy relationship with the Executive Director and key staff of the SHFT that manages the land at the North Head Sanctuary.
+As mentioned, the MOU / lease with SHFT was renewed from 1st February 2024, for five years.